spolsley/spolsley.github.io/projects.md

 			<br>
 			<img align="left" src="res/images/projects_cane.png" />
 			<p style="font-size: small;">
-			The Computer-Assisted Navigation Engine (CANE) was primarily designed to help blind users navigate without impairing their other senses.
+			The Computer-Assisted Navigation Engine (CANE) was designed to help blind users navigate without impairing their other senses.
 Audio feedback can be very distracting; most individuals with severe visual impairment prefer tactile feedback through guide dogs or white canes.
-The CANE project yielded a wearable belt lined with proximity sensors and vibrotactile devices.
-Through vibration, the users can receive early warning of obstacles.
-This work was presented at an IUI workshop in 2016 but is the subject of ongoing research at the Sketch Recognition Lab.
+CANE yielded a belt lined with proximity sensors and vibrotactile devices.
+Users receive early warning of obstacles through vibration.
+Presented at an IUI workshop in its initial form, CANE is an ongoing project in the lab.
 			<br><br>
 			<a target="_blank" href="res/papers/cane.pdf">Paper &#10137;</a>
 			</p>